AndhikaNayakaAW/eshop/README.md

 - **Tight Coupling:**
   Failing to follow DIP makes high-level modules depend directly on low-level modules.
 This tight coupling makes it difficult to change or replace lower-level components without affecting the entire system.

+# Module 4 - Test-Driven Development & Refactoring

+**Andhika Nayaka Arya Wibowo (2306174135)**

+---

+## Reflection 1

+Following the Test-Driven Development (TDD) workflow in this exercise has been highly beneficial.
+Writing tests before implementing functionality clarified the requirements and ensured that every piece of code met its intended behavior.
+Reflecting on Percival (2017)'s self-reflective questions, I find that this TDD flow has helped me catch bugs early and foster a disciplined development approach.
+However, there are still areas to improve:

+- **Anticipating Edge Cases:**
+  Although my tests cover primary scenarios well, I plan to invest more time upfront to map out and test less common or extreme cases.
+This will further ensure that all potential failure modes are caught early.

+- **Test Granularity:**
+  My current tests focus on single behaviors, but I aim to refine them even further.
+Breaking tests into even more granular units will help isolate issues and simplify maintenance.

+- **Continuous Feedback:**
+  The iterative nature of TDD already provides rapid feedback.
+In the future, I intend to integrate additional coverage metrics and continuously evaluate how new tests affect the design, ensuring that they drive improvements in the codebase.

+---

+## Reflection 2

+Reflecting on the unit tests created during the tutorial against the F.I.R.S.T. principles, I observe the following:

+- **Fast:**
+  The tests run quickly since they focus solely on internal logic without involving external systems like databases or APIs.
+Using Mockito for dependency simulation has contributed greatly to this speed.

+- **Independent:**
+  With the use of `@BeforeEach`, each test starts with a clean state, ensuring that the outcome of one test does not affect another.
+This isolation is crucial for pinpointing issues.

+- **Repeatable:**
+  The tests yield consistent results across multiple runs because they do not rely on external states or resources, which builds confidence in their reliability.

+- **Self-Validating:**
+  By employing assertions such as `assertEquals()`, `assertTrue()`, and `assertThrows()`, the tests clearly indicate success or failure without manual intervention, thus simplifying debugging and verification.

+- **Timely:**
+  Writing tests before implementation ensures that each functionality is built to meet specific expectations.
+This approach keeps the focus on delivering only what is necessary and prevents scope creep.

+While the tests adhere well to the F.I.R.S.T. principles, I recognize the need to expand the coverage further by including more edge cases and refining the organization of test setups.
+In future projects, I will:

+- **Expand Test Cases:**
+  Add tests that challenge the boundaries of valid input and capture a wider range of behaviors.
+- **Refine Test Organization:**
+  Modularize common test setups to further reduce redundancy and enhance maintainability.

+Overall, TDD combined with adherence to the F.I.R.S.T. principles forms a robust foundation for developing high-quality, maintainable software.